BrigitteGalla501/Schroeder-Lab/README.md

 # Schroeder-Lab
-This is were code for the lab will be stored.
+This is where code for the lab will be stored.